 CRICOS code: 091072G

-This course is delivered over 62 weeks of full time study at 20 hours per week of scheduled class time at the Skills Institute Australia training facility south of Brisbane and at the fully-equipped training kitchen facility in Mansfield.
+This course is delivered over 62 weeks of full time study at 20 hours per week of scheduled class time at the Skills Institute Australia training facility and in a fully-equipped training kitchen facility.
 This includes eight weeks holidays.

 |Weeks||Hours per week||Total hours|